kelektiv/node.bcrypt.js/README.md

     sudo apt-get install libbsd-dev
 _Eventually I'd like to get it so that the libs are all built in to the same package.
 But, as a work in progress, this gets the job done for now._

-What is required is the file `random.h` within `/usr/includes/bsd/` and the compiled bsd libs in `/usr/lib/`.
+What is required is the file `stdlib.h` within `/usr/includes/bsd/` and the compiled bsd libs in `/usr/lib/`.
 These have to match the conf.check.

 Assuming you've already built node, you can run the waf script:
     node-waf configure